 Alycia de Mesa

-Alycia de Mesa is professor of Communications for the ASU School of Sustainability graduate programs in Sustainability Leadership and an adjunct professor of Marketing and Entrepreneurship at Benedictine University.
-Over her 25 year career as a national and international brand and digital marketing advisor, she has worked with businesses from start-ups to Fortune 100 companies.
+Alycia de Mesa is an instructor of communications and storytellling for the ASU School of Sustainability graduate programs in Sustainability Leadership and an adjunct professor of Marketing and Entrepreneurship at Benedictine University.
+Over her 25-year career as a national and international brand and digital marketing advisor, she has worked with businesses from start-ups to Fortune 100 companies.
 Alycia is a writer for various business news publications and the author of the books such as Before The Brand: Creating the Unique DNA of an Enduring Brand Identity and Brand Avatar: Translating Virtual World Branding into Real World Success.
 She has a Bachelor of Arts in Political Science from ASU.

 Dr. George Basile is an internationally recognized creative thinker and practitioner in the field of sustainability working to reframe sustainability as a “decision challenge”.
 Basile started out on a traditional academic career path, with a BS in Physics from University of California-Irvine followed by a PhD in Biophysics from University of California-Berkeley and a post-doc at Lawrence Berkeley National Laboratory.
 He has held teaching positions at Berkeley and Stanford, and helped develop undergraduate and graduate sustainability programs in the United States and EU.
 He currently serves on the boards of nonprofit organizations and new ventures, and advises Fortune 500 clients and startups on sustainable strategies, operations, tools and actions.
 He served as the R&D head of The Natural Step, an accelerator of global sustainability and the Executive Director of the Decision Theater at ASU.
 Dr. Basile is widely published and is a sought after speaker focusing on creating strategic alignment between business drivers and emerging market needs.